UNIVERSITY OF WISCONSIN River Falls

 Examples of actions that violate one or more of the various policies or guidelines...

 violating copyright laws on published works, music, graphics or software; e.g. obtaining, or making available to others, commercial software via the Internet in violation of the licensing agreements on such software;

 The complete AUP is displayed when you activate your Falcon Account.
 You must agree to the AUP before continuing to activate your Falcon Account.
-The AUP can be reviewed at anytime by logging into FAA, or from the Policies and Practices page on the DoTS Web Site
+The AUP can be reviewed at anytime on the Policies and Practices page on the DoTS Web Site

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.

 Penalties for copyright infringement include civil and criminal penalties.
 In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or "statutory" damages affixed at not less than $750 and not more than $30,000 per work infringed.
 For "willful" infringement, a court may award up to $150,000 per work infringed.
 A court can, in its discretion, also assess costs and attorneys' fees.
 For details, see Title 17, United States Code, Sections 504, 505.

 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.